jina-ai/clip-as-service/README.md

     print(r.shape)  # [3, 512]
     ```

-More comprehensive server & client configs can be found in the docs.
+More comprehensive server and client configuration can be found in the [docs](https://clip-as-service.jina.ai/).

-### Text-to-image cross-modal search in 10 Lines
+### Text-to-image cross-modal search in 10 lines

 Let's build a text-to-image search using CLIP-as-service.
-Namely, user input a sentence and the program returns the matched images.
-We will use [Totally Looks Like](https://sites.google.com/view/totally-looks-like-dataset) dataset and [DocArray](https://github.com/jina-ai/docarray) package.
+Namely, a user can input a sentence and the program returns matching images.
+We'll use the [Totally Looks Like](https://sites.google.com/view/totally-looks-like-dataset) dataset and [DocArray](https://github.com/jina-ai/docarray) package.
 Note that DocArray is included within `clip-client` as an upstream dependency, so you don't need to install it separately.

 #### Load images

 First we load images.
-You can simply pull it from Jina Cloud:
+You can simply pull them from Jina Cloud:

 ```python
 from docarray import DocumentArray